Balancing Creativity and Automation: Human-AI Collaboration in Software Design

 • Suggesting fixes in real time

 This frees developers to focus on higher-order problem-solving and architecture, reducing burnout and increasing satisfaction.
+When developers use AI as a thought partner — not a crutch — they report:

 • Higher output